JD Spicer Zeb Solicitors Banner Image

 24/7 legal representation for kidnapping and false imprisonment charges

-Please get in touch for a free initial consultation with one of our expert criminal defence solicitors, as well as immediate representation and advice on dealing with an arrest or charges connected to kidnap and false imprisonment.
+Please get in touch for a free initial consultation with one of our expert criminal defence solicitors, as well as immediate representation and advice on dealing with an arrest or charges connected to kidnapping and false imprisonment.

 We are available to represent clients all over England and Wales at any time, so please contact our Emergency Number: 07836 577 556.